LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/06_working_with_textures/index.md

 |                   **Figure 6-15: The MonoGame icon and wordmark, from the logo texture, centered in the game window**                   |

 > [!NOTE]
-> Making use of the `sourceRectangle` parameter to draw different sprites from the same texture is optimization technique that we'll explore further in the next chapter.
+> Making use of the `sourceRectangle` parameter to draw different sprites from the same texture is optimization technique that we will explore further in the next chapter.

 ### Layer Depth